Velle (film): Plot

-Riya, a school principal's daughter and her gang of high school friends, Rahul, Rambo, and Raju,lead carefree lives full of mischief.
-However, when she's warned away from the others by her father, the group decides to teach him a lesson.
-Elsewhere, Rishi, a writer, plans to narrate a film to budding actress Rohini, who develops an attraction towards him.
+Riya, a school principal's daughter and her gang of high school friends, Rahul, Rambo, and Raju, lead carefree lives full of mischief.
+However, when she's warned to stay away from the group by her father, the group decide to teach him a lesson.
+Elsewhere, Rishi, a writer, plans to narrate a film to a budding actress Rohini, who develops an attraction towards him.